Multi-wavelength scaling relations in galaxy groups: a detailed comparison of GAMA and KiDS observations to BAHAMAS simulations: Discussion and Summary

 We measure the excess surface mass density profiles from the gravitational shear induced by the group in both the simulation and around the GAMA groups using the weak lensing data from KiDS and find that the BAHAMAS matter density profiles recover the observational data well.
 We find that our approach to mimic the observations is robust against projection effects and other systematics.

 From the comparison of the recovered scaling relations from our FoF analysis with the underlying scaling relations in the simulation, we find that our group catalogues suffer from serious fragmentation and aggregation issues.
 This leads to mixing of objects in the relations between stellar-mass and halo-mass relation, which in turn leads to biases in the $Y-M$ and $L_X-M$ relations, and consequently, an offset in the amplitude and a flattening of the slope in both the tSZ and X-ray luminosity relations.
-We investigated the fragmentation and aggregation by matching the FoF groups to the underlying simulation groups and conclude that this selection effect does not affect our comparison between data and simulation as they both suffer from it in the same way.
+We investigated the fragmentation and aggregation by matching the FoF groups to the underlying simulation groups and conclude that this selection effect does not affect our comparison between data and simulation as they both suffer from it in the same way, although it does prevent us from comparing our FoF analysis directly to \cite{Wang2016}.

 The fact that the recovered scaling relations of the GAMA and BAHAMAS FoF groups agree so well, despite the problems with the FoF algorithm, is the consequence of the realism of the simulation and our ability to select equivalent samples in both observations and data.
 It also highlights the need for realistic hydrodynamical simulation to test our assumptions and correctly interpret observational data.
 Being able to make such comparisons for galaxy group samples is an important step to validate the use of hydrodynamical simulation to better understand the baryon physics governing the structure of these systems and hence the matter distribution at small scales.